-The FAO evaluates student academic progress at the beginning of each award year.
-Students are evaluated on the basis of grade point average (G.P.A), credit hour completion, and maximum time frame.
+The Financial Aid Office evaluates initial student academic progress at the beginning of each award year.
+Students are evaluated on the basis of grade point average (GPA), credit hour completion, and maximum time frame.
 All students are required to maintain Satisfactory Academic Progress in order to receive federal or institutional aid funds.
 Students who fail to meet these standards are placed on probation for one semester, in which they may still receive financial aid.
 If they fail to meet these standards during their probationary session, they lose eligibility until these standards are met or have an appeal approved.
-Students who fail to meet these standards may appeal the decision to the Academic Dean.
+Students who fail to meet these standards may appeal the decision.
 This information is included in all financial aid packets.
-D.Min. standards are different and are listed in the D.MIN. section of this manual.
-SAP is checked at the end of the fall and spring semesters.
+SAP is re-checked at the end of the fall and spring semesters.
+Though SAP is not checked after the summer term, the results of all classes attempted during the summer will affect a student's SAP status at the next check.

-1.1.1 Grade Point Average
+9.1.1 Grade Point Average